chicklightning/the_light_mod/README.txt

 Changelog
 =========
-v0.4.1 Added recipes so Quartz Swords and Quartz Armor can benefit from Greater Blessing/Curse enchants | Changed many of the existing recipes so that they are on a sliding scale; iron benefits the least, then diamond, then quartz items. v0.4.0 Added a Blessed Quartz Sword and Cursed Obsidian Sword, now differentiated from Quartz and Obsidian Swords, which have normal sword recipes | Blessed and Cursed swords now have the recipes the previous regular Quartz and Obsidian swords had (using Greater Blessings and Curses) | Blessed and Cursed Swords now have special damage effects. v0.3.2 Greater Blessing/Curse recipes now create two of each Blessing/Curse.
+v0.4.2 Changed Quartz Armor/Sword enchantments to be on-par with Diamond enchantments for Greater Blessings and Curses. v0.4.1 Added recipes so Quartz Swords and Quartz Armor can benefit from Greater Blessing/Curse enchants | Changed many of the existing recipes so that they are on a sliding scale; iron benefits the least, then diamond, then quartz items. v0.4.0 Added a Blessed Quartz Sword and Cursed Obsidian Sword, now differentiated from Quartz and Obsidian Swords, which have normal sword recipes | Blessed and Cursed swords now have the recipes the previous regular Quartz and Obsidian swords had (using Greater Blessings and Curses) | Blessed and Cursed Swords now have special damage effects. v0.3.2 Greater Blessing/Curse recipes now create two of each Blessing/Curse.